flaksp/resolith/README.md

   * Pingdom: in plans.
   * Google PageSpeed Insights: in plans.

-Please note: the project is hosted on VPS with nginx.
-Its configuration will be published later.
+Please note: the project is hosted on [GitHub Pages](https://pages.github.com) with [Cloudflare](https://www.cloudflare.com/) configured.

 ## Benchmarks